tlswg/draft-ietf-tls-semistatic-dh/draft-rescorla-tls-semistatic-dh.md

 is only possible if (a) servers have a way to easily and safely publish these signed key shares and (b) clients can retrieve them.
 If semi-static key shares are carried in a delegated credential, clients may retrieve them via a HTTP/2 CERTIFICATE frame {{I-D.ietf-httpbis-http2-secondary-certs}}, which carries an Exported Authenticator {{I-D.ietf-tls-exported-authenticator}}.
+Alternatively, servers may publish semi-static keys in DNS using a technique similar to that of ESNI; See {{?I-D.ietf-tls-esni}} for details for details.
 Also, depending on the use case, semi-static key shares may be pre-shared out-of-band as a replacement for (symmetric key) PSK+(EC)DHE key exchanges.